labex-labs/labex-cheatsheets/docs/cheatsheets/en/postgresql.md

   <BaseQuizOption value="D">It updates existing rows</BaseQuizOption>

   <BaseQuizAnswer>
-    The `RETURNING` clause in PostgreSQL allows you to retrieve the inserted row data (or specific columns) immediately after insertion, which is useful for getting auto-generated IDs or timestamps.
+    The <code>RETURNING</code> clause in PostgreSQL allows you to retrieve the inserted row data (or specific columns) immediately after insertion, which is useful for getting auto-generated IDs or timestamps.
   </BaseQuizAnswer>
 </BaseQuiz>